 In 1954, the Harvey family purchased the Grand Canyon hotels from the Atchison, Topeka & Santa Fe Railroad, thus ensuring that the Fred Harvey Company would continue to generate revenue.
 In 1966, the Fred Harvey Company purchased the Furnace Creek Inn, near Death Valley National Park, from U.S. Borax.

 Harvey Houses continued to be built and operated into the 1960s.
 The hotel and restaurant chain operated under the leadership of his sons and grandsons until 1965.
 In 1968, the Hawaii-based Amfac Corporation bought the Harvey Company, applying its high standards to Amfac’s list of hotel and resort properties worldwide.
 When the Harvey Company was sold, it was the sixth largest food retailer in the United States.
 Amfac was renamed Xanterra Parks & Resorts in 2002.
 Xanterra purchased the Grand Canyon Railway and its properties in 2006.

 Painted Desert Inn in the middle of Petrified Forest National Park opened in 1940.
-However, it was short-lived, as World War II slowed travel, and it closed in 1942.
+However, it was short-lived, as World War II slowed travel and closed in 1942.
 Five years later, the Fred Harvey Company took over management and hired Mary Colter to renovate the property; and the legendary Harvey Girls were brought to the Petrified Forest.
 The property operated until 1963.
-In 1987, it was declared a National Historic Landmark, the property was rehabilitated and returned to its former glory.
+In 1987, it was declared a National Historic Landmark; the property was rehabilitated and returned to its former glory.
 It serves as a museum today.